Todd McFarlane: Early life

 Right after high school, McFarlane attended baseball tryouts at Gonzaga University.
 Despite being a good fielder and fast, he was not a good hitter.
 Moreover, he could not afford Gonzaga, so he attended Spokane Falls Community College for a year, his relationship with Wanda developing into a long-distance one.
 In 1981 McFarlane began attending Eastern Washington University (EWU) on a baseball scholarship, studying as part of a self-designed program for graphics and art.
 His practical goal was to join his father in the printing business in Calgary, Alberta, though his dream was always to be a comic book creator.
 He worked part-time on campus as a janitor in the school's administration building, as his scholarship required an on-campus job, and also worked weekends at a comics shop called the Comic Rack, devoting a couple of hours late at night to practice his comics art.

-He sought to play baseball professionally after graduation, but suffered a serious ankle injury in his junior year during a game with arch rivals Washington State University.
+He sought to play baseball professionally after graduation but suffered a serious ankle injury in his junior year during a game with arch-rivals Washington State University.
 He subsequently focused on drawing, working at the comic book store to pay for the rest of his education, and living in a trailer park in Cheney, Washington with Wanda, who had moved to the area to be with him and attend EWU as well.
 In 1984, a year after his injury, McFarlane's final chance to play for the big leagues came when he tried out with the Toronto Blue Jays' farm team in Medicine Hat, Alberta, but he ended up being ranked last on the roster, ending his professional baseball prospects.
 McFarlane graduated with a bachelor's degree that same year.
-He stayed in Spokane while Wanda finished her degree.
+He stayed in Spokane, Washington while Wanda finished her degree.
+She also co-plotted and edited the pages on which McFarlane developed his own comics character, Spawn.